acethepace/PrimeMaster/README.md

 # PrimeMaster
-An Android Application which asks if a number is prime or not.
+An Android Application/Game which asks if a number is prime or not.